WrestleMania 37: Preliminary matches

-The actual pay-per-view opened with Ashland Craft performing "America the Beautiful".
+The actual event opened with Ashland Craft performing "America the Beautiful".
 Hosts Hulk Hogan and Titus O'Neil came out in pirate outfits to hype the crowd.

 The first match saw Randy Orton face The Fiend.
 Before the Fiend made his entrance, a short video clip was shown where the Fiend became healed and returned to his original unburnt Fiend attire, though with an altered top.
 Then, Alexa Bliss came out and turned the handle of a giant jack-in-the-box at ringside and the Fiend emerged from the box.
 The Fiend leapt off the box onto Orton and the match began.
 The Fiend applied the Mandible Claw twice on Orton, however Orton escaped both times.
 As the Fiend attempted a Sister Abigail, pyro erupted from the turnbuckles and Bliss, who was perched atop the jack-in-the-box, distracted the Fiend with black liquid oozing down her face.
 This allowed Orton to perform the RKO on the Fiend to win the match.
 After the match, the Fiend stared at Bliss.
 The lights then went out and when they illuminated, the Fiend and Bliss were gone.

 Next, Nia Jax and Shayna Baszler defended the WWE Women's Tag Team Championship against Natalya and Tamina.
 Tamina performed a Samoan Drop on Baszler for a nearfall.
 Jax performed a Crossbody onto Natalya and Tamina, however she landed awkwardly on her knee.
 As Tamina attempted for the Superfly Splash, Jax moved out of the way.
 In the end, Natalya attempted to apply the Sharpshooter on Jax, unaware that Baszler was the legal partner.
 Baszler then applied the Kirifuda Clutch on Natalya, who passed out, to retain the titles by technical submission.

 After that, Sami Zayn faced Kevin Owens with Logan Paul at ringside for Zayn.
 Owens immediately performed the Pop-Up Powerbomb on Zayn.
 Zayn performed a Brainbuster to Owens on the ring apron.
 Zayn performed the Blue Thunder Bomb on Owens for a nearfall.
 In the end, Owens performed a Fisherman's Suplex on Zayn off the second rope.
 Zayn performed the Helluva Kick on Owens, and as Zayn attempted another Helluva Kick, Owens countered and performed two Superkicks and a Stunner on Zayn to win the match.
 Following the match, Paul attempted to congratulate Owens on his victory which enraged Zayn.
 Zayn then got into an altercation with Paul, who then shoved him in the ring.
 Paul then raised Owens' hand in celebration, after which Owens performed a Stunner on Paul.